cosmos/gravity-bridge/docs/design/relaying-semantics.md

 Providing the old validator set is part of a storage optimization, instead of storing the entire validator set in Ethereum storage it is instead provided by each caller and stored in the much cheaper Ethereum event queue.
 No sorting of any kind is performed in the Gravity contract, meaning the list of validators and their new signatures must be submitted in exactly the same order as the last call.

 For the purpose of normal operation this requirement can be shortened to 'sort the validators by descending power, and by Eth address bytes where power is equal'.
 Since the Cosmos module produces the validator sets they should always come in order.
-But a flaw in this sorting method that caused an unsorted validator set to make it's way into the chain would halt valset updates and essentially decouple the bridge unless your implementation is smart enough to take a look at the last submitted order rather than blindly following sorting.
+It is not possible for the relayer to change this order since it is part of the signature.
+But a change in this sorting method on the Gravity module side would halt valset updates and essentially decouple the bridge unless your implementation is smart enough to take a look at the last submitted order rather than blindly following sorting.

 ### Deciding what Validator set to relay